-Students will receive an invoice 3-4 business days after registering for classes and completing the Current Student Enrollment Agreemen.
+Students will receive an invoice after registering for classes.

 All financial obligations must be met before Central Seminary will issue grades, confer degrees, and release transcripts.
 Before registering for future terms, students must meet all financial obligations for past and current terms.
-If a tuition payment(s) is to be made by a third party, such as a church or employer, payment must be received before the end of the current term.
-If a student plans to pay tuition with a private loan, students must begin any necessary paperwork well in advance so the loan funds arrive before the end of the term.
+If tuition payment is to be made by a third party, such as a church or employer, payment must be received before the end of the current term.
+If a student plans to pay tuition with a private loan, students must begin any necessary paperwork well in advance, so the loan funds arrive before the end of the term.